Kieran132/Coffee_Now/TESTING.md

     As i have used googles smtp server to send details of the contact form to an external email, it meant i had to leave the from email as the email i am sending this to.
     Resolution - To be able to see the users email address in the email, I changed the email part of the model to Charfield and added that information to the title of the email - "'Contact Form Submission from {}'.format(name + ', ' + email),"

+- FIX - static file root in base.html
+    On deployment I had issue with static files loading through heroku.
+    Resolution - Went through my settings.py file, reordered the installed apps and then in my base.html I rewrote css link to "link rel="stylesheet" href="{% static 'css/style.css' %}" type="text/css"

+- FIX - Index.html images were not showing
+    The images were not showing usin gthe file path: "{{ MEDIA_URL }}coffee-farm.jpg" alt="coffee"
+    Resolution - Ammend file path to "{% static 'media/coffee-farm.jpg' %}" and added load static tag to the top of the page

+- FIX - Updated file paths that would allow user to delete a product.
+    I had a bug where accessory page was using the order delete function and visa versa, so when one was changed then the other would have a problem.
+    Resolution - I renamed the functions in both app to be more unique to each function.
+In addition I renamed the ids being used to be more unique as well.
+With that the url paths were updated to match that of the view.py function.

+- FIX - When submitting the contact form after idding in SWeetAlert2 to match the same pop up as in other parts of the website, the    page  ran to a 504 error due to timeout as the way the function was written was not being achieved.
+    Resolution - After each stage of the function in the contact views.py file, I added print statement to show where the function was not being executed.
+It was the message.success part that was failing.
+To fix this I put the sweetalert script tag in the correct place above the script pop up function in the contact.html page.
+By doing this it meant the page loads the information from the tag to run both functions.